 In order to complete a Registration Packet please make sure and have the following items:

-Registration will consist of parents/guardians completing the following forms:
+Registration will consist of parents/guardians completing the following forms which are available in the school offices:

 (P.G. & E. Bill, Mortgage Papers or Government Issued Document)